rDr4g0n/JsDebuggr/README.md

 Settings
 --------
-JsDebuggr has only a handful of settings for now.
+JsDebuggr has only a handful of settings, and they're not very useful.
 They can be found in the `JsDebuggr.sublime-settings` file.

 * `file_type_list` is an array of file extensions that should be enabled for scanning and tracking.
 The default value is `["html", "htm", "js"]`.
 * `autoscan_on_load` is a bool that indicates if a newly loaded doc should be scanned for existing debugger keywords, and those keywords be transformed into breakpoints